lau/calendar/README.md

 ## Video presentation with some Calendar examples

-In the following talk Calendar is featured.
-Specifically from around 27:07 into the video the are some Calendar examples.
+In [a talk from ElixirConf 2015](http://img.youtube.com/vi/keUbVvMJeKY/0.jpg) Calendar is featured.
+Specifically from around 27:07 into the video there are some
+Calendar examples.

 [![Talk from ElixirConf 2015](http://img.youtube.com/vi/keUbVvMJeKY/0.jpg)](http://www.youtube.com/watch?v=keUbVvMJeKY)